 In the context of three exhibitions that took place simultaneously in the fall/winter of 1984 – about the collector in Jahrhunderthalle Hoechst, about the painter in Frankfurter Kunstkabinett, and about the host of the Blue House in the City Hall of Hofheim – a first overview of these topics could be documented in the respective catalogs.

-Until 2017 the youngest daughter of Hanna Bekker, late Maximiliane Kraft, with her phenomenal memory, was an invaluable contemporary witness.
+Maximiliane Kraft (1927-2017), the youngest daughter of Hanna Bekker, with her phenomenal memory, was an invaluable contemporary witness.

 Since 1987/88, when part of the Hanna Bekker vom Rath collection was turned over to Museum Wiesbaden, a close and continuous collaboration has taken place, which can be traced in many exhibition catalogs.